Parralogic/file-organizer/READme.txt

 TIP: You can backup directories within the folder that you have the files that need to be organized, you can name a folder with the extension of .zip so FOLDER.zip and will move the entire folder to the ZIP directory, there is otherways too, but again you need to modify the file-organizer.sh script in the case statement.
-*.zip "*" to simply onderstand; means who gives a fuck of the name im looking for the extension of zip Then you can setup a cron job to execute the file-organizer.sh script.
+*.zip "*" to simply understand; means who gives a fuck of the name im looking for the extension of zip Then you can setup a cron job to execute the file-organizer.sh script.
 IF you dont modify or change the case statement, directories with files in them they will not me moved!